 Whether you’re a listing agent or buyer agent, a new real estate agent or a realtor with years of experience, it’s never been more important to know how to get leads online without wasting your time cold calling.

-warm hot leads that are ready to make a move, right?
+You want warm hot leads that are ready to make a move, right?

 So, we asked top real estate agents and marketing experts to share their favorite methods for getting real estate leads using digital marketing strategies, and we’re excited to share them with you below.